 Padlocks can help improve workplace safety by controlling access to energized areas of the plant, warehouse or factory

-An important part of a firm’s industrial safety measures—particularly in areas where energized electrical equipment is present and the threat of arc flash accidents is prevalent—padlocks allows safety supervisors to lock out specific pieces of machinery, equipment or entire areas where repairs or preventive maintenance are taking place.
+Padlocks are an important part of a firm’s industrial safety measures—particularly in areas where energized electrical equipment is present and the threat of arc flash accidents is prevalent.
+Padlocks allow safety supervisors to lock out specific pieces of machinery, equipment or entire areas where repairs or preventive maintenance efforts are taking place.